 ANAHEIM, Calif.
 (KABC) -- Bruno, an Anaheim Police K9 dog who was shot by a gang member during a manhunt in March, was released from Yorba Regional Animal Hospital on Friday.
 After several surgeries, he headed home to continue his recovery.

-Bruno officially retired from the force in May 2014 after six years of service.
-He became a full-time family dog of his handler, Officer R.J.
+Bruno officially retired from the force and will be a full-time family dog with his handler, Officer R.J.
 Young.